Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles: Introduction

 Essentially, there are two strategies for obtaining a blender.
 One can either explicitly construct blenders from (relatively) specific systems, see e.g. \citep{Be16,NP12,Be21}, or identify conditions under which blenders emerge near particular dynamical objects.
 In the latter case, blenders are mostly found near heterodimensional cycles, except that, in \citep{MS12,ACW21}, blenders arise from horseshoes with sufficiently large fractal dimension, while in \citep{LT23} blenders are built near one-dimensional whiskered tori with homoclinics.
 In this paper, we investigate the creation of blenders near heterodimensional cycles.
 The first major contribution in this direction was made by D\'iaz in \citep{Di95a} where he implicitly constructed a blender.
 Later, Bonatti and D\'iaz developed \citep{BD08} a general theory in the $C^1$ topology, establishing that blenders can appear after a $C^1$-small perturbation which unfolds a heterodimensional cycle of coindex 1.
 A conservative version of this result was also obtained in \citep{RRTU10}.
 More recently, together with Turaev, the author showed in \citep{LT21} that, for every $C^r$ diffeomorphisms $(r=2,\dots,\infty,\omega)$ having a coindex-1 heterodimensional cycle, there exist $C^r$-small perturbations which give rise to blenders.
 The method employed there is different from \citep{BD08} and, in particular, we identified certain classes of heterodimensional cycles which give rise to blenders without being destroyed.

-The present paper serves as a continuation of the blender-related investigation initiated in \citep{LT21}.
-The main goal is to provide a comprehensive description (Theorem \ref{thm:main}) of the relation between the natural (i.e., non-perturbative) existence of blenders and arithmetic properties of moduli of topological conjugacy of the $C^r$ diffeomorphisms\footnote{The results in this paper can be translated without effort to the setting of flows on manifolds of dimension four or higher, see Remark \ref{rem:flow}.} having heterodimensional cycles of coindex 1.
+The present paper serves as a continuation of the blender-related investigation initiated in \citep{LT21}, completing the analysis of the case where at least one of the saddles in a heterodimensional cycle has a nonreal central multiplier.
+The main goal is to provide a comprehensive description (Theorem~\ref{thm:main}) of the relation between the natural (i.e., non-perturbative) existence of blenders and arithmetic properties of moduli of topological conjugacy of the $C^r$ diffeomorphisms\footnote{The results in this paper can be translated without effort to the setting of flows on manifolds of dimension four or higher, see Remark \ref{rem:flow}.} having heterodimensional cycles of coindex 1.
 The result characterizes the blender-producing mechanisms for coindex-1 heterodimensional dynamics in full generality.
-As a consequential result, we establish a dichotomy (Corollary \ref{cor:limit} and Theorem \ref{thm:rational}) for the local dynamics near non-degenerate heterodimensional cycles, depending on the existence/non-existence of rational dependencies between the moduli: one has either rich dynamics, that is, the cycle is a limit of infinitely many blenders, which in most cases form robust heterodimensional dynamics; or simple hyperbolic dynamics, that is, there are only finitely many locally maximal and compact hyperbolic sets in any sufficiently small neighborhood of the cycle and no heterodimensional connections (except for the cycle itself).
-Moreover, such dichotomy can extend to nearby systems (Corollary \ref{cor:dich}).
-We also obtain several perturbative results (Theorem \ref{thm:unfold}) which can be used as a standard tool for creating blender-involved robust heterodimensional dynamics in the $C^r$ topology, giving possibilities to improve the regularity of many $C^1$ results based on the Bonatti-D\'iaz construction in \citep{BD08}.
+As a consequential result, we establish a dichotomy (Corollary~\ref{cor:limit} and Theorem~\ref{thm:rational}) for the local dynamics near non-degenerate heterodimensional cycles, depending on the existence/non-existence of rational dependencies between the moduli: one has either rich dynamics, that is, the cycle is a limit of infinitely many blenders, which in most cases form robust heterodimensional dynamics; or simple hyperbolic dynamics, that is, there are only finitely many locally maximal and compact hyperbolic sets in any sufficiently small neighborhood of the cycle and no heterodimensional connections (except for the cycle itself).
+Moreover, such dichotomy can extend to nearby systems (Corollary~\ref{cor:dich}).
+We also obtain several perturbative results (Theorem~\ref{thm:unfold}) which can be used as a standard tool for creating blender-involved robust heterodimensional dynamics in the $C^r$ topology, giving possibilities to improve the regularity of many $C^1$ results based on the Bonatti-D\'iaz construction in \citep{BD08}.